QUARTERLY UPDATE

 We are profoundly grateful to Dr Morales for investing a week of his life in the Westminster Seminary UK community.
 The lectures did far more than equip students for an exam; they nourished souls, shaped future preaching, and kindled fresh wonder at the God who reveals Himself in the Torah—and supremely in the Lord Jesus Christ.

-WE’RE HIRING A US AMBASSADOR
+WE’RE HIRING: US AMBASSADOR

 This role will be vital as we continue to raise up faithful ministers, build partner relationships in the USA, and prepare for our move to Oxford in 2026.
 Your prayers and support are making a real difference.